vwala/docs/content/merchant/paying-commission.md

 To pay using this payment method:

+- Go to the influencer page and sort the table by the commission payable column (from most to least).
+This will allow you to see which influencers have unpaid commission that is payable at this time (Note: To learn more about payment rules and how to customise them, see the payment rules section below).
-- Click `pay by commission` to open the payment form.
+- Then select 1 influencer who you wish to pay commission in the table.
+Then in the `actions` menu above the table, click `pay by commission` to open the payment form.
+If you select more than 1 influencer, the payment form will not give the option to use store credit.
-- Choose the `store credit` option in the `who to pay` field.
-Note: This option will only be visible if you have selected 1 influencer before opening the payment form.
+- Choose the `store credit` option in the `how to pay` field (Note: This option will only be visible if you have selected 1 influencer before opening the payment form).
 - Click `next` to preview the commission amount that is to be paid.
 - Shopify does not allow 3rd party applications to automatically create gift cards on your store's behalf.
 Therefore, you'll need to create a gift card or single use fixed amount discount code manually in your Shopify admin console for the displayed commission amount.
 Once you've created the gift card/discount code, you must copy and paste it into the payment form.
 Then click `pay`.
 - We will then mark the affected orders as 'commission paid' and will send a notification to the influencer with their gift card / discount code information.